tembo-io/website/docs/guides/tembo-cloud/run-tembo-locally.md

 ## Install extensions with Trunk

-- Shell into postgres container
+- Get a shell connection into your Postgres container
 ```
 docker exec -it local-tembo /bin/bash
 ```

-- Trunk install something
+- Trunk install an extension
 ```
 trunk install pgmq
 ```

 ## Enabling extensions

-- Connect to postgres, this works from inside or outside the container.
+- Connect to Postgres.
+This works from inside or outside the Postgres container.
 ```
 psql postgres://postgres:postgres@localhost:5432
 ```